ERCES Authority · Educational Reference

 | Building address and owner name | Identifies the specific site |

-| Authorizing agency and signatory | Fire marshal or communications director |
+| Authorizing agency and signatory | Fire marshal or communications director (acting as or on behalf of the frequency licensee) |

 | Authorized frequency list | Specific frequencies or ranges the BDA may amplify |